extraterestra/restaurant-zakatek/README.md

   - **CORS/Sessions**:
     - On the backend service set **`FRONTEND_URL`** to `https://frontend-test-staging.up.railway.app` (or `*` while testing).
     - Ensure **`NODE_ENV=production`** so cookies are sent with `secure: true` and `sameSite: 'none'` for cross-origin HTTPS.
-  - Uses the same default credentials: `admin / admin0617` (unless you change them in the database).
+  - Uses the default credentials set during initialization (unless you change them in the database).
 - **Production**:
   - **URL**: `https://frontend-prod-production-8320.up.railway.app/admin`
   - Make sure: